AurelicButter/CSCI1108_LargeProject/README.md

 # CSCI1108_LargeProject
 #
-# YOu deadass thought there was actually a README?
+# You deadass thought there was actually a README?